chligh/excelTrans/README.md

 # excelTrans
-translate from excel files to cfg,csv,lua,ts format
+Translate from excel files to cfg,csv,lua,ts format

 The excel files should have some special header to identify which column shold be output.